7ep/demo/README.md

 Please note that this branch has had nearly all functionality removed in order to prepare for exercises.
 See the branch called "complete" for the functional version.
+See the branch "with_database" for a more fully-featured system with database (Postgresql) integration.

 #### dependencies:
     Java 8.